Edited by: Jessica Merritt

 If you have existing card offers available, determine the level of credit required to be approved — which should be stated by the issuer — and apply for the card you’re most likely to qualify for.

 Record the date you were approved to keep track of any bonus offers or special promotions, and for building consecutive months of positive history.

 Learn how to set up and log in to your online card account to manage on-time payments and keep track of your progress.

-Watch for credit limit increase offers and card upgrade offers in your online account and in your email.
+Watch for credit limit increase and card upgrade offers in your online account and in your email.

 While we’ve covered just 2 of many cards for building or rebuilding credit, there are several additional cards available.
-If you have bad credit or no credit, for example, we’ve put together a special list of some of the best secured cards.
+If you have bad credit or no credit, for example, we’ve put together a list of some of the best secured cards.

 You may also want to check out this collection of cards that are well-suited for those with bad credit.

-It’s important to know that you can always improve your credit and eventually qualify for a rewards-earning card that can save you money, provide benefits you can use, and earn rewards that can be used to enhance your life.
+You can always improve your credit and eventually qualify for a rewards-earning card that can save you money, provide benefits you can use, and earn rewards that can be used to enhance your life.

-The information regarding the Capital One Quicksilver card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.
+The information regarding the Capital One Quicksilver Cash Rewards Credit Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.

 The better card for you will be the card you qualify for.
 The Capital One Platinum card is designed primarily for building credit and requires just a fair credit score.
 FICO defines a fair credit score as one between 580 and 669.